slsa-framework/slsa/docs/spec/v1.0/provenance.md

     captured directly in the provenance, but is instead implied by `builder.id` and subject to [SLSA Requirements](requirements.md).
 Such
     communication SHOULD NOT influence the definition of the build; if it does, it SHOULD go in `resolvedDependencies` instead.
-Cache communications MUST NOT be present at SLSA Build L3.

 -   Finally, the build process outputs one or more artifacts, identified by `subject`.